 NBA defensive rankings: Modern pro basketball features tons of up-and-down action, numerous possessions and tons of scoring, so it’s worth looking into how every team stacks up in Sportsnaut’s NBA defensive rankings.

-Throughout the 2020-21 NBA season, we’ll be updating how all 30 squads rank in terms of their defensive prowess.
+Throughout the 2020-21 NBA season, we’ve been updating how teams stack up in defensive prowess.
 A variety of factors, key stats from NBA.com and personnel are all considered.

-NBA defensive rankings: Gifted teams with obvious potential
+NBA defensive rankings: Solid teams with obvious potential

 15. Boston Celtics